About This Committee

 Among the issues that are important to this committee are diversity in the profession, assistance for lawyers in transition, effective communications to members and more.

 We encourage you to get involved, join Sections, participate on committees and make your voice heard.
-With more than 72,000 members NYSBA's voice makes a difference.
+Our voice makes a difference.

 Thomas J. Maroney, Chair

 The stated purpose of the Committee on Membership shall be the study of membership development and retention for the Association and the development of recommendations to increase membership and enhance retention of attorneys and law students.

 As part of this study, the Committee shall review membership surveys conducted from time to time to aid in fostering membership development among lawyers and law students; study demographic information and existing methods of communication to members